IHateGameDev/TEL/docs/Guidelines.md

 ```

 You can configure the build options; see [CMake options](#cmakeOptions).<br>
-These steps will install TEM on your PC.
+These steps will install TEL on your PC.

 <a name="cmakeOptions"></a>